-Ensure excellence in the diversity and aesthetics of gardens and collections
+Ensure diversity and aesthetics of gardens displays and collections

 Create a work culture of professionalism, innovation and collaboration

-Broaden public awareness to build support of the Arboretum as a destination and community resource
+Broaden public awareness of the Arboretum as a destination and community resource